Top Works Of The Museu Nacional D’art De Catalunya (Mnac)

 5 MASTERPIECES OF THE MNAC MUSEUM YOU SHOULDN’T MISS

 The Museu Nacional d’Art de Catalunya is the largest museum in Barcelona, heart of the Barcelona art scene and a must for any art lover.
 It is divided in two floors, featuring collections that cover almost 1000 years of Catalan art: from the Romanesque paintings all the way to the early 1900’s vanguards, passing through the Gothic religious art and the Renaissance and Baroque paintings.
 Seeing just the highlights of each area can take at least 2 hours, and the whole museum takes a good morning.

-The Spanish Wedding.
 It was really hard to pick one single painting from the 1800’s and Modernism section… I maybe should have presented one by the 4 Cats gang: Santiago Rusiñol or Ramon Casas.
 But I thought you’ll anyway here about them when you are in Barcelona.
 Instead, you are less likely to hear about the artist Marià Fortuny who lived a bit earlier and was called to be a predecessor of impressionists… hadn’t he died so young due to some digestive disease caused for his habit of licking his brushes.
-Yet he still had time to leave some intricately meticulous masterpieces such as this Spanish Wedding (of which he made several copies on commission).
-You’d spend hours just paying attention to every single detail of the characters’ clothes, the furniture… Mystery is also present: a letter in the floor, a hooded man holding a tray (you’ll have to take one of our MNAC museum tours to learn more about them!)

 AND BONUS!
 Did you know you can also see some Gaudi works at the MNAC?